mdondrup/admixture_simulation/README.md

 Bootstrap replicates are run in parallel, one core per replicate.
 Comment out `shell` lines in onstart:  onerror: ... if not using messenging script.

-Example usage: `snakemake -c <#cpus> --use conda` runs all models and subsequent TreeMix runs.
+Example usage: `snakemake -c <#cpus> --use-conda` runs all models and subsequent TreeMix runs.

 If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) <repo>sitory and its DOI (see above).